Family Cancer Clinic

 The Cabrini Family Cancer Clinic provides cancer risk assessment, cancer surveillance advice and, in some cases, genetic testing for hereditary cancer syndromes.

-Patients can self-refer or be referred by their GP or specialist if concerned about their cancer risk, or the risk for other family members when cancers, such as bowel and breast cancer, are diagnosed in the family.
+Patients need a referral from their GP or specialist if concerned about their cancer risk, or the risk for other family members when cancers, such as bowel and breast cancer, are diagnosed in the family.

 The Cabrini Family Cancer Clinic offers hereditary cancer risk assessment by specialist genetic counsellors and oncologists for people concerned about their personal or family history of cancer.
 We aim to help people come to decisions about managing their risk of cancer with preventative and early detection strategies.